 Microsoft announced it was bringing an integrated OpenSSH client to Windows in 2015.
 They’ve finally done it, and an SSH client is hidden in Windows 10’s Fall Creators Update.
 You can now connect to an Secure Shell server from Windows without installing PuTTY or any other third-party software.

-This is still a beta feature, so you may be better off with PuTTY until it becomes stable.
+PuTTY may still have more features.
 According to the project’s bug tracker on GitHub, the integrated SSH client only supports ed25519 keys at the moment.

 How to Install Windows 10’s SSH Client